-Located in Denver, Colorado, the Law Offices of Kevin S. Neiman, pc represents virtually every constituency in Chapter 11 (reorganization) business and individual bankruptcy cases, including business and individual debtors; secured, undersecured, and unsecured creditors; administrative expense claimants; and trustees, committees of unsecured creditors, and creditors on committees.
+Based in Denver, Colorado, the lawyers at the Law Offices of Kevin S. Neiman, pc represent virtually every constituency in Chapter 11 (reorganization) business and individual bankruptcy cases, including business and individual debtors; secured, undersecured, and unsecured creditors; administrative expense claimants; and trustees, committees of unsecured creditors, and creditors on committees.

 Like all filed bankruptcy cases, a Chapter 11 case begins with the filing of a petition for relief, whether voluntarily by the debtor or involuntarily by a petitioning creditor (or petitioning creditors).
 Once filed and an order for relief is entered, the debtor becomes a “debtor-in-possession,” which means that the business or individual is in possession and control of its assets and operations (unless and until certain things happen such as appointment of a trustee).
 Typically, the debtor will likewise file, among other things, schedules setting forth its assets, liabilities, creditor information, and other related information, as well as a statement of financial affairs.